Ricardo Mbarkho: Invisual Art genre

-In 1998 Mbarkho met French artist Alexandre Gurita, whose Biennale de Paris had embraced anti‑spectacular, de‑institutionalised art forms.
+In 1998, Mbarkho met French artist Alexandre Gurita, whose Biennale de Paris had embraced anti‑spectacular, de‑institutionalised art forms.
 Together they articulated Invisual Art, a mode of artistic practice that abandons both material and immaterial objects in favour of information, situation and protocol.
 Rather than producing works to be seen, the artist designs conditions, mindsets or socio‑economic models that operate independently of a viewing public.
-Gurita provided the institutional framework through the Biennale de Paris, the Revue de Paris, and the Ecole nationale d'art de Paris (ENDA), while Mbarkho developed theoretical and practical methodologies through published texts, art projects such as Tabbouleh Day and the Bible by ChatGPT, and academic framework with the Atelier of research and creation in invusual art, at the Lebanese Academy of Fine Arts - University of Balamand in Beirut.
+Gurita provided the institutional framework through the Biennale de Paris, the Revue de Paris, and the Ecole nationale d'art de Paris (ENDA), while Mbarkho developed theoretical and practical methodologies through published texts, art projects such as Tabbouleh Day and the Bible by ChatGPT, and academic framework with the Atelier of research and creation in invisual art, at the Lebanese Academy of Fine Arts - University of Balamand in Beirut.